 This study was posted in error by CMS, and discovered by KFF Health News and offers a rare insight into the deliberations and considerations used by CMS in constructing Rules of Participation.
-Due to the controversial nature of a minimum staffing rule, the industry and advocates interpreted the findings in this report in various ways.
+Due to the controversial nature of a minimum staffing rule, the industry and advocates voiced strong opinions on the findings.

 Exclusive: CMS Study Sabotages Efforts to Bolster Nursing Home Staffing, Advocates Say